 In different forms, The Well programs have been nourishing the community since 2005.
 In 2019 we moved from the fiscal agency of ArtWorks, to our own 501(c)3, A Mindful Moment to become an artist-led non-profit.

 Stacy Sims, Founder, and Director

 Stacy Sims is a mind-body educator and author.
 In addition to founding the programs of The Well, Sims is a novelist, playwright, and children's books author.
 She has produced multiple theatrical works as part of her social practice of gathering stories out of community engagement.
 She talks about why she started the programs of The Well here.

 Rowe joined The Well in 2019 as the communications coordinator to bring our three programs into a single communication stream.
-In addition to managing The Well communication and marketing, she is a conceptual weaver and facilitator, anchored in a fascination of the weaving process as a metaphor for understanding ones internal and external environments.
+In addition to managing The Well communication and marketing, they are a conceptual weaver and facilitator, anchored in a fascination of the weaving process as a metaphor for understanding ones internal and external environments.